MidAmerica Plastic Surgery: Ryan Diederich, MD

 Are fillers safe?

 Cosmetic fillers are very safe.
-Most of the products are similar or the same to those naturally found in your body.
-There are risks especially when injecting around the eyes that must be discussed prior to the procedure.
+Most of the products are similar or the same as those naturally found in your body.
+There are risks that must be discussed prior to the procedure in a complimentary consultation.

 Before the Procedure

-Provide a full list of health problems, medications, allergies, and other treatments to MidAmerica Plastic Surgery.
+Provide a full list of health problems, medications, allergies, and other treatments to The Spa at MidAmerica Plastic Surgery.
 Especially if you have:

 - Any disease that affects your muscles and nerves (such as amyotrophic lateral sclerosis [ALS or Lou Gehrig’s disease], myasthenia gravis or Lambert-Eaton syndrome).

-- Allergies to any botulinum toxin product had any side effect from any botulinum toxin product in the past.
+- Allergies to any botulinum toxin product had any side effects from any botulinum toxin product in the past.

 - Breathing problems such as asthma or emphysema.